qrutyy/ls-bdd/README.md

 ***Compatible with Linux Kernel 6.15.7***

 ## Block Device Driver

 It is highly recommended to test the driver in a virtual machine to prevent data corruption.

 ### Adding Your Data Structure

-Here are the steps to add a new data structure as the underlying mechanism for storing the LBA–PBA mapping in LS:
+Below are the steps for adding a new data structure as the underlying mechanism for storing the LBA–PBA mapping in LS:

 1. Place your implementation in the **`utils/<mode>`** directory, where **`<mode>`** denotes the parallelism model of your data structure (*sync* or *lock-free*).
-   **Note:** The method implementations must comply with the standard described in [this file](https://github.com/qrutyy/ls-bdd/blob/main/src/README.md).
+   **Note:** The implementation must comply with the standard described in [this file](https://github.com/qrutyy/ls-bdd/blob/main/src/README.md).

 2. Append the **`lsbdd-objs`** list in **`Kbuild`** with the path to the `.o` file of your data structure.

-3. Update the **`ds_control`** system (both header and source files) with calls to your data structure’s API.
+3. Update the **`ds_control`** system (both the header and source files) with calls to your data structure’s API.

 4. Assign a name to your data structure and add this identifier to the **`available_ds`** array in `main.h`.

 5. Initialize the module by passing your identifier via the **`ds_name`** option.

 ### Initialization